VinGarcia/ksql/README.md

 	}

 	// Listing first 10 users from the database
-	// (each time you run this example a new Cristina is created)
+	// (each time you run this example a new "Cristina" is created)
 	//
 	// Note: Using this function it is recommended to set a LIMIT, since
-	// not doing so can load too many users on your computer's memory or
+	// not doing so can load too many users on your computer's memory
-	// cause an Out Of Memory Kill.
+	// causing an "Out Of Memory Kill".
 	//
 	// If you need to query very big numbers of users we recommend using
-	// the `QueryChunks` function.
+	// the `QueryChunks` function instead.
 	var users []User
 	err = db.Query(ctx, &users, "SELECT * FROM users LIMIT 10")
 	if err != nil {